 When you complete the course, you'll understand not only the technical process, but also non-technical skills, such as how it feels emotionally to work alongside police and doctors in a collaborative and respectful way.

 - Duration: 1 day

-- Start and end dates: Sessions available from March 2019; please contact us below for more detail.
+- Start and end dates: To be arranged; please contact us below for more detail.

 This has the potential to provide a fantastic training resource for senior registrars and junior consultants both in Emergency Medicine and Paediatrics.

 You'll work in a safe environment, where you'll begin to understand what it's like to work in a child death situation with your colleagues, from either police or medicine.
 You'll experience the pressures and fears of delegates from both disciplines, and learn the mental tools to deal with anxiety and vulnerability.